mayiduran19-boop/hello-world/README.md

 # hello-world
 Hello friends.
 I currently work as a Tech 3 Maintenance Technician at an apartment complex, specializing as an HVAC technician.
-Outside of keeping the property running and managing climate systems, my favorite thing to do is spend quality time going out with my family.
+Outside of keeping the property running and managing climate systems, my favorite thing to do is spend quality time going out with my family...